RISE OF THE OTTOMAN EMPIRE

-Without going into too much detail, Cem ruled for a very brief period of time in 1481.
+Without going into too many details, Cem ruled for a very brief period of time, in 1481.
 He was Fatih Sultan Mehmed’s third son.

-After Mehmed’s death, him and his half-brother Bayezid engaged in power struggle for the throne of the empire.
-Thus, shortly after Mehmed’s death, Bayezid ruled as a sultan in Istanbul and Cem ruled in Bursa for one month, as the Sultan of Anatolia.
+After Mehmed’s death, Cem and his half-brother Bayezid engaged in power struggle for the throne of the empire.
+Thus, shortly after Mehmed’s death, Bayezid ruled in Istanbul and Cem ruled in Bursa for one month, as the Sultan of Anatolia.

-Bayezid managed to defeat him and became Sultan Bayezid II.
+But, Bayezid defeated him and became Sultan Bayezid II.
 Cem escaped with his family to Cairo.
 He died in exile.

 As you can see in the photos, it’s a magnificently decorated mausoleum.